BertinAm/Xml-Parser/README.md

 ### Required Libraries

-The XML Generator program requires the following libraries:
+The XML-Parser program requires the following libraries:

 - Tkinter: Used for creating the graphical user interface (GUI) and file dialog functionality.
 It is usually included with standard Python installations.